unionai-oss/pandera/docs/source/schema_inference.rst

 Schema Inference
 ================

+*new in 0.4.0*

 .. warning::

    This functionality is experimental and not feature-complete, use with caution!

-The :py:func:`infer_schema` enables you to quickly infer a draft schema from a pandas dataframe or series.
+The :py:func:`infer_schema` function enables you to quickly infer a draft schema from a pandas dataframe or series.

 .. testcode:: infer_dataframe_schema